Plan Your Trip

 CONSERVATION INCENTIVE AND FISHING LICENCES

 The fishing experienced at one of our remote outposts, truly is the fishing trip of a lifetime.
-A major contributor to the quality of fishing is our Conservations Incentive.
-If everyone in your group agrees to not take any fish home, Canadian Fly In Fishing will purchase your conservation license and include frozen minnows for each member of the group.
-With your conservation license you are allowed to eat your daily limits of two walleye and two northern pike per person but if you do take us up on our conservation incentive program no fish get taken home with you.
+A major contributor to the quality of fishing is our strive for conservation.
+We encourage all of our guests to purchase a conservation license to help keep our fish trophy quality.
+With your conservation license you are allowed to eat your daily limits of two walleye and two northern pike per person.
 If you do decide to take fish home with you size restrictions do apply.
 These conservation measures are required to protect our great fisheries for decades to come.

 Canadian Fly In Fishing is an authorized fishing licence issuer.
-If you complete the license form ahead of time we can ensure your licenses are ready upon your arrival at our base.
+If you complete the licence form ahead of time we can ensure your licenses are ready upon your arrival at our base.

-The cost of your outpost fishing adventure includes charter aircraft between our airbase and outpost; 14 foot boats and 9.9 HP motors with unlimited fuel during your stay; your stay in the cabin which is equipped with BBQs, Fish Fryers, fish cleaning tables, and on demand hot water heaters; kitchens equipped with dishes, utensils, and cookwares; and safety equipment including life jackets, boat cushions, and SAT phone for use to contact the base in case of emergency.
+The cost of your outpost fishing adventure includes charter aircraft between our airbase and outpost; 14 foot boats and 9.9 HP motors with unlimited fuel during your stay; your stay in the cabin which is equipped with Modern Solar systems, BBQs (gas and charcoal), Fish Fryers, fish cleaning tables, and on demand hot water heaters; kitchens equipped with dishes, utensils, and cookwares; and safety equipment including life jackets, boat cushions, and SAT phone for use to contact the base in case of emergency.

 GETTING TO RED LAKE, ONTARIO